aljawaid/PluginManager/README.md

 - Manual Plugins are part or completely functional but not suitable for general Kanboard installation
 - Show a list of plugins which can be manually downloaded and installed
 - These plugins only show in PluginManager
+- Developers can list their plugins in the normal directory but if they set remote_install to false, the plugin will appear on the manual plugin page with a download link (no install).
+Kanboard by default, currently completely ignores such plugins.

 **Plugin Info**
 - A page detailing the breakdown of a plugin with valuable information about core components of a Kanboard plugin